tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-Streak Day 24
+Streak Day 25
+January 8, 2016 - Refactored how Sidebar modules are loaded in Repository.
-January 7, 2016 - Wrote tests for Masthead.
+Wrote tests for Sidebar.

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.